 Hi-fi for Heroes

 As experimental as it was recording in a studio on the frontline of the cold war, Visconti had no shortage of tricks up his sleeve for the production of the album.
 One of his main weapons was the large hall in Hansa.
-In this space he captured all of the natural reverb he could in order to “take the studio home for mixing”.
+In this space, he captured all of the natural reverb he could in order to “take the studio home for mixing”.

-He was proprietor of Neumann U-87 microphones, often using multiple at time to capture not just vocals but instruments as well as the space of the Hansa hall.
+He was the proprietor of Neumann U-87 microphones, often using multiple at a time to capture not just vocals but instruments as well as the space of the Hansa hall.
 He said in an interview with Sound on Sound: “When I have a big room, I use that room’s sound, and we had an 87 in there that picked up all the ambience — the 87 is my Swiss Army Knife microphone, I use it for everything.
-Sometimes, I’d try to use two mics, but again it was a sheer luxury to have two tracks for ambience.”
+Sometimes, I’d try to use two mics, but again it was sheer luxury to have two tracks for ambience.”

 Visconti used Hansa’s 24 track Neve console to track the sessions.
 As many of the songs employed dense instrumentation and numerous microphones, he was required to mix on the go, so he could bounce the tracks down to free up space.
 The drums were recorded with up to nine microphones, including two overheads, three toms, kicks, snares, as well as numerous room mics to pick up the natural reverb of the Hansa hall.
 ‘Submixing’ allowed for the drums to fit on six tracks, leaving precious real estate for other instruments.

-As the rhythm tracks were the basis for the songs, Visconti and Bowie made the decision to record effects straight onto the tape, rather than manipulating the recordings later on, a method that was rather the opposite of standard technique.
+As the rhythm tracks were the basis for the songs, Visconti and Bowie made the decision to record effects straight onto the tape, rather than manipulating the recordings, later on, a method that was rather the opposite of standard technique.

 An example was the use of tape flanging on George Murry’s bass; the effect was seen as integral to creating the “overall feeling” of the instrumentation.
 These rhythm tracks were recorded in just over two days, which gave them a sense of spontaneity.